Skip Navigation

 Donna Meltzer

-Donna Meltzer is CEO of the National Association of Councils on Developmental Disabilities (NACDD), a national nonprofit organization that supports the nation’s 56 governor-appointed Developmental Disabilities Councils that work within state government to promote independence, productivity, and integration of people with disabilities through systems change activities.
-In this capacity, Meltzer oversees the organization’s public policy and advocacy agenda as well as technical assistance to the members.
+Donna Meltzer was the CEO of the National Association of Councils on Developmental Disabilities (NACDD), a national nonprofit organization that supports the nation’s 56 governor-appointed Developmental Disabilities Councils that work within state government to promote independence, productivity, and integration of people with disabilities through systems change activities.
+In this capacity, Meltzer oversaw the organization’s public policy and advocacy agenda as well as technical assistance to the members.
 Meltzer joined the NACDD in October 2012.

 Previously she was the senior director of government relations for the Epilepsy Foundation, where she worked from 1987-1993.
 She rejoined the Epilepsy Foundation in July 2005.
 She also served as director of legislative affairs for the Association of University Centers on Disabilities (AUCD) from 1995-2005.
 Meltzer began her career on Capitol Hill working for the Honorable Tony Coelho (D-CA), a former member of Congress and House Whip.
 Meltzer also spent two years as the government affairs director for the National Health Council, where she directed the advocacy agenda for the Council’s Voluntary Health Agency (VHA) members.
 She is a graduate of the University of Maryland’s School of Journalism.